Lucg/push-plugin-unity/README.md

 	</RelativeLayout>

-What you need to provide to `InfobipPushBuilder` instance are the resource IDs correlated with your remote view:
+What you need to provide to the `InfobipPushBuilder` instance are the resource IDs correlated with your remote view:

 	InfobipPushBuilder builder = new InfobipPushBuilder();